JrVerbiest/jrverbiest.github.io/README.md

 **Syntra**

-- **Learn to program with Python**, Syntra Antwerpen & Vlaams Brabant, Mechelen, Belgium.
+- **Learn to program with Python**, Syntra Antwerpen & Vlaams Brabant, Mechelen, Belgium, 2017.

   Course content: Python incl.
 Object-Oriented programming (OOP) (with a small introduction in database, SQLite and Django)